realDragonium/Ultraviolet/README.md

 - All config values left blank will result into their default value.
 For example if you dont have `"rateLimit": 5` inside your json, it will automatically put it on 0 which will also disable ratelimiting.
 - Inside the `examples` folder there is example of a server config file and the ultraviolet config file.
 - If its a place where you can use an ipv4, ipv6 should also work as well.
 Not specifying an ip and only using `:25565` will/might end up using either or both.
+- The main config file needs to have the name `ultraviolet.json`.
+- Every server config needs to end with `.json`.
+Server config files will be searched for recursively.

 ### Ultraviolet Config
 |Field name|Default | Description|